DOROTHY DAY OUTREACH CENTER

 In 2008, Brother Shamus decided to return to the place his spiritual journey first began, moving back to Saint Francis University in Loretto, PA.
 There, he began the university's first international program and became intimately involved in the Dorothy Day Outreach Center.

 In 2011, Brother Shamus witnessed an emotional exchange between a young woman and her two children at the Dorothy Day Outreach Center.
 It was then that he decided to put his pastime of cycling to some good.
-In 2012, he established the Brother Shamus Charity Bike Ride, earning $12,000 for the Dorothy Day Center.
+That year, he established the Brother Shamus Charity Bike Ride, earning $12,000 for the Dorothy Day Outreach Center.
 After two successful years of charity rides, Brother Shamus was diagnosed with stage 4 colon cancer in May 2013.
 "I never had a drink of alcohol or smoked a cigarette.
 I thought I was going to live to 100," Shamus said.
-While undergoing chemotherapy and radiation treatments, the community rallied around Brother Shamus in the summer of 2013, raising $30,000 in his honor.
+While undergoing chemotherapy and radiation treatments, the community rallied around Brother Shamus in the summer of 2013, raising $25,000 for the center.

 Now successfully in remission, Brother Shamus completes an annual charity ride picking a different challenging route each year.